quocdang1998/merlin/docs/source/installation.rst

    Visual Studio installed on their machine.

-   **Any failure due to wrong settings of enviroment variables while compiling the package in a WIndows terminal is not our responsibility**.
+   **Any failure due to wrong settings of enviroment variables while compiling the package in a Windows terminal is not our responsibility**.

    .. code-block:: powershell